butyi/gzdl.py/README.md

 - Edit gzdl.py
 - Enjoy it.

-Most of improvements need to be implemented on both PC (client) side and uC (server) side software.
+Some improvements need to be implemented on both PC (client) side and uC (server) side software.
+Feel free to do it.

 ## Baud rate